How to Make Sea Glass Bottles for a Coastal Tablescape

 My bad – I forgot to take pictures during the making of the DIY sea glass bottles!

 That’s all there is to it.
-Just be sure to spray lightly and evenly across your glass bottles.
+Just be sure to spray lightly and evenly horizonally your glass bottles.

-Depending on how deep you want the color, use 1 or 2 coats of sea glass paint.
-I used just 1 coat for a light look.
+Depending on how deep you want the color, use one or two coats of sea glass paint.
+I used one coat for a light look.

-The paint dries in under 15 minutes, so I had all 4 bottles ready to go in about 1 hour.
+The paint dries in under 15 minutes, so I had all four bottles ready to go in about 1 hour.

-I wanted flowers in my sea glass bottles and white Gerber Daisies fit the bill – the flower stems needed to be thin to fit inside the narrow necks of the bottles.
+I wanted flowers in my sea glass bottles.
+The flower stems needed to be thin to fit inside the narrow necks of the bottles.
+I thought my favorite bright-colored faux gerber daisies would fit and give a nice touch of summer color.

 Here are the finished painted bottles with the Gerber daisies.
 How easy was that?